 Liable to Floods Analysis

 The sense of ignorance is compounded through the punctuation that Sheers employs.
-The use of hyphen, following the dismissive talk of the major is representative of this disregard of advice.
-The major, thinking himself more important or knowledgable than the farmer, does not heed the man’s advice, instead imposing his own presumed expertise upon the soldiers.
-‘Wouldn’t listen-‘, symbolises this cutting off of the farmer, his advice not taken and the ignorance of the major summarised clearly.
+The use of the hyphen, following the dismissive talk of the major, is representative of this disregard of advice.
+The major, thinking himself more important or knowledgable than the farmer, does not heed the man’s advice, instead of imposing his own presumed expertise upon the soldiers.
+‘Wouldn’t listen-‘, symbolizes this cutting off of the farmer, his advice not taken and the ignorance of the major summarised clearly.

 The nonchalant arrogance of the major, ‘tipping back his cap with one finger’ is clear through the effortless gesture.
 ‘One finger’ acts as a mechanism to show his presumed boredom with the conversation, he doesn’t consider the farmer worth talking to and does things quickly and with little effort, giving the command to set up ‘their camp’.
 You can read the full poem here.

 a thousand tents across the valley floor,

 hung somewhere just over the horizon.